jack-mil/networks-projects/README.md

 - UDP Pinger
   - A implementation of the common `ping` program using UDP sockets.
 It requires a "server" program be listening for the ping messages on port `12000`
   - Outputs ping statistics and RTT
+- SMTP Client
+  - Send an email by communicating with a mail server using the SMTP protocol.
+Any SMTP server could be used, I only got it to work with GMAIL using an app code instead of password (https://support.google.com/accounts/answer/185833)